Fly IFR to/from KSNA and shoot the ILS RWY 20R approach.

 CNK301: Cleared to John Wayne via heading 220, vectors Seal Beach, then direct.
 Maintain 2000, expect 3000 in 5 minutes, departure with 128.10, squawk 3021 for Chinook 301.

 SNA_DEL: Chinook 301 readback correct.

 CNK301: John Wayne Ground, Chinook 301, Executive Hangers for taxi with Kilo.

-SNA_GND: Chinook 301, John Wayne ground good morning.
-Runway 20 Right at Kilo, taxi via Alpha, Hotel, Charlie, Hold short runway 20 Left.
+SNA_GND: Chinook 301, John Wayne Ground, Runway 20 Right taxi via Alpha, Hotel, Charlie, Kilo, hold short runway 20 Left.

 After taxi is complete.
 Ground might advise you to contact tower as you approach the holding point, or you might have to prompt them upon arrival at 20L.

 SNA_GND: Chinook 301, contact tower 126.80.

 CNK301: John Wayne Tower, Chinook 301, short of 20L at Kilo, ready for IFR departure.